-A lively spot in Salvador, this is a beach with big waves that is very good for surfers.
+A lively spot in Salvador, with big waves, it receives a lot of surfers.
 In addition, it has a wide strip of sand great for sports.
 Jaguaribe Beach is well located, with a sidewalk full of restaurants and bars, a place where locals and tourists like to go to enjoy the sea and see movement.

-Although famous, Itapuã Beach isn’t as pleasant as it was in the Vinícius de Moraes verser.
-Elaine shared that this was a place where she felt unsafe and found too much trash at the beach.
+Although famous, Itapuã Beach (Praia de Itapuã) isn’t as pleasant as it was in the Vinícius de Moraes verser.
+Elaine shared that this was a place where she felt unsafe and found too much trash on the beach.
 So it is no wonder that it is sometimes considered unsuitable for bathing.

-Anyway, it’s worth checking out the 21-meter high Itapuã Lighthouse and visiting Vinícius de Moraes’s house, which can be accessed through Casa Di Vina restaurant.
+Anyway, it’s worth checking out the 21-meter high Itapuã Lighthouse and visiting Vinícius de Moraes’s house, with access through Casa Di Vina restaurant.

 At Itapuã, you can also try Acarajé da Cira, which has one of its units in front of Posto 12.

 Stella Maria Beach is considered one of the cleanest Salvador beaches, located in a residential area with some resorts.
-There you can roll out your canga (a kind of towel especially for going to the beach) and spend the day consuming from the hawkers or take advantage of the services of the tents.
+There you can roll out your beach yoke and spend the day consuming from the hawkers or take advantage of the services of the tents.

 One of the hottest places on the beach is Barraca do Lôro, which has showers for bathing, a covered area, and accessibility for people with special needs.

 Next to Stella Maris is Flamengo Beach.
 She also counts with a unit from Barraca do Lôro, but this one has more luxury, offering even massage service.
-Cool, don’t you think?
+Cool, isn’t it?